-- Educational providers to establish targets for service provision, also boosting resilience of infrastructure, ensuring that there is a complete and systematic way of setting up a service for teaching and learning any-time, anywhere with 3D experiences. - Educational managers, intermediaries, and regulators (like departments of education on memberstate level, educational infrastructure providers, and school systems) to take appropriate actions and ensure effective allocation of resource for the provision of XR education. - Investors to properly fund 3D content infrastructure.
+- Educational providers to establish targets for XR learning content services provided and to boost the resilience of the XR learning and performance augmentation infrastructure, ensuring that there is a complete and systematic way of setting up a service for teaching and learning anytime anywhere with 3D experiences. - Educational managers, intermediaries, and regulators (like departments of education on member-state level, educational infrastructure providers, and school systems) to systematically identify appropriate enhancing actions and ensure effective allocation of digital learning resources for the provision of education anytime anywhere. - Investors to properly allocate resources to 3D content infrastructure.